Social Computing

 My Contribution

 I contributed to the course by teaching the practical applications of the concepts introduced by Professor Stefano Mizzaro in six lectures (12 hours).
+The practical lectures covered social media APIs, Python-based data access, network analysis with NetworkX, and the use of Crowd_Frame for crowdsourcing task design.
 I also prepared and assigned course work for the students.

 Academic Year 2021/2022